 Comedian George Burns said something that rings true…

 Unfortunately, this is true for many people that aren’t yet 90.
-Whether you call it impotence or erectile dysfunction it is a problem for most men at some point in there life.
+Whether you call it impotence or erectile dysfunction it is a problem for most men at some point in their life.

 Is there something you can do about it?

-First of all, there is our Thor’s Hammer Formula, but you can get a number of herbs that can help in this regard.
-As discussed with Dr. William Wong, there appears to be four main factors in turning rope to wood.
-And I’ve added an additional fifth one to that discussion.
+First of all, there is our Thor’s Hammer Formula, but you can get a number of other herbs that can help in this regard.
+As discussed with Dr. William Wong, there appear to be four main factors in turning rope to wood.
+Below, I’ve added an additional fifth one to that discussion.

 Table of Contents

 Libido is one of the many functions of testosterone.
 There’s a little bit of a trick that nature seems to play on us.
 Often times, you might not have enough T to “get it up,” though the desire might still be there.

 Although testosterone naturally declines with age, there are lots of things that you can do to restore it towards optimal and youthful levels.
 These include steps like diet, working out, sleep, having sex and much more.
 Be sure to check out this article on Men’s Hormone Health for more details, including the related hormones, enzymes and other factors at play.

 Our two most popular herbs in this regard are pine pollen and tongkat ali.
 Though they work through different mechanisms both herbs help to give you better testosterone levels and help in sexual function in some other ways as well.